shopware/docs/guides/plugins/apps/payment.md

 }
 ```

-this will be forwarded to the `capture` call afterward.
+this will be forwarded to the `pay` call afterward.

 </Tab>